atomisthq/docs/docs/getting-started/build-your-own-development-automation.md

 Now it's time to write your new handler.

-### Writing your new `handler`
+### Writing Your Handler

-The `handlers` project you just generated contains a number of pre-existing handlers that you can take inspiration from.
-For our purposes we only want one new handler and the closest example in the `handlers` project is `.atomist/handlers/IssueHandler.ts`.
+The handlers project you just generated contains a number of pre-existing handlers that you can take inspiration from.
+For our purposes we only want one new handler and the closest example in the handlers project is `.atomist/handlers/IssueHandler.ts`.

-The generated `handlers` project contains a whole host of sample handlers and executors, including all the default handlers that you've seen in action already.
+The generated handlers project contains a whole host of sample handlers and executors, including all the default handlers that you've seen in action already.
 You need to keep those handlers in this project as when you publish this Rug archive you will effectively override the default handlers, and we don't want to lose that functionality we've already seen.

 In a new `.atomist/handlers/CloseIssueThanks.ts` file enter the following handler code: